Inventua/nucleus-core/Documentation/Content Managers/PageManagement.md

 | Default          | Specifies the default path for the page.
 A page can have only one default path.
 If none are specified, the first path is treated as the default.   |

 > **_AVOID:_**  spaces in paths.
 Browsers will replace spaces with %20% - which works, but doesn't present well.
 Use a '-' or other character for word breaks.
-You should also avoid non-alphanumeric characters, apart from '-' because most of these will be encoded as well.
+You should also avoid non-alphanumeric characters, apart from '-' because most of these will be url-encoded as well.

 ## Permissions
 Click the `Permissions` tab to view and modify permissions for the page.
 You can add roles for the page, and specify whether users within those roles have view or edit permissions.
 Administrator